lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-linux-create-upload-vhd-centos.md

 		# sudo yum clean all
 		# sudo yum -y update

 10. Modify the kernel boot line in your grub configuration to include additional kernel parameters for Azure.
-To do this open "/etc/default/grub" in a text editor and edit the `GRUB_CMDLINE_LINUX` parameter, for example:
+To do this, open "/etc/default/grub" in a text editor and edit the `GRUB_CMDLINE_LINUX` parameter, for example:

 		GRUB_CMDLINE_LINUX="rootdelay=300 console=ttyS0 earlyprintk=ttyS0"